nliautaud/storynator/README.md

 ### Display options

-- *Manage* : show / hide management buttons and indicators.
 - *Texts* : show / hide parts and cases texts.
 - *Numbers* : show / hide parts and cases numbers.
 - *Overview* : display cases two times smaller.
+- *Edit/View* : toggle editing or viewing mode.

 The parts may be folded or opened by clicking on the arrow next to their title.